cckssr/openbis-fork/docs/software-developer-documentation/design-documents/type-groups.md

 1. Introduction of `typegroup` package to V3 API containing classes for:

 - creation
-- deletion (with/without trash?)
+- deletion (without trash)
 - get
 - search
 - assignment

-update/fetchoptions sections are not needed
+updates can update the name/fetchoptions for assignments

 2. Changes to `sample` package in V3 API (sample package contains sampletype V3 classes)